 — Pam Snyder, Sherman-Stoltz Law Group

-1099 vs W-2: Know the differences and paperwork which applies
+1099 vs W-2: Know the differences and applicable paperwork

-The employee vs. contractor question also has an impact on some of the paperwork you’ll need to take care of.
-When hired, independent contractors must complete Form W-9 which should be kept on file for four years.
-If a worker is classified instead as an employee, they need to fill out Form W-4 to determine the level of federal tax that should be withheld from their paycheck.
-W-4s should also be kept on file for four years after the date the employment tax becomes due or is paid (whichever is later).
-Remember, you’ll also need to collect withholding forms if you collect state and local taxes.
+The employee vs. contractor question also affects the paperwork you’ll need to handle.
+When you hire an independent contractor, they must complete Form W-9, which you should keep on file for four years.
+If you classify a worker as an employee instead, they need to fill out Form W-4 so you know how much federal income tax to withhold from their paycheck.
+Keep W-4s on file for four years after the date the employment tax becomes due or is paid, whichever is later.
+Remember, you’ll also need to collect withholding forms if you’re subject to state and local taxes.
+Once you determine how to classify the workers joining your team, the next step is getting them set up correctly.
+Our new hire onboarding checklist walks you through the steps to take as your headcount grows.

 At the end of the year, there’s also a difference in the tax documentation you send to employees and independent contractors.
-As mentioned previously, contractors should receive a copy of Form 1099-NEC, while employees will receive Form W-2.
+As mentioned earlier, contractors should receive a copy of Form 1099-NEC, while employees receive Form W-2.

-If you would like additional information on classifying workers, please visit the IRS website, which provides an entire section on independent contractors and employees.
-Or talk to a tax or HR advisor to get more information.
-Getting those W-2s and 1099s right will save you a lot of time and potential liability down the road.
+For more on classifying workers, visit the IRS website, which has an entire section on independent contractors and employees.
+Or talk to a tax or HR advisor for guidance specific to your situation.
+Getting your W-2s and 1099s right will save you a lot of time and potential liability down the road.

 Take a tour to see how easy payroll can be.